Only Yesterday (novel): Plot summary

 Like all our brethren of the Second Aliyah, the bearers of our Salvation, Yitshak Kumer left his country and his homeland and his city and ascended to the Land of Israel to build it from its destruction and to be rebuilt by it.

 — —The opening line of the novel.

 The main protagonist is Isaac Kumer (or Yitzhak Kumer), a Galician Jew who immigrates to Palestine around 1907 filled with idealism about building a new life working the land as part of the Zionist project.
 However, Isaac's initial dreams and illusions are gradually undermined by the harsh realities and cultural divides he encounters.

 In Jaffa, Isaac finds himself unable to get work on the agricultural settlements due to his lack of experience and labor scarcity, instead making a living as a house painter.
 He is exposed to the secular, cosmopolitan environment of Jaffa and the polemics between Labor Zionists and the religious old yishuv population in Jerusalem.
-Isaac develops a complex relationship with the stray dog Balak; he writes the words "mad dog" (kelev meshugga) on the dog's back, so everyone who sees him thought that the dog has rabies.
+Isaac develops a fateful relationship with the stray dog Balak; he writes the words "mad dog" (kelev meshugga) on its back, causing everyone who sees it to think that it has rabies, driving the plot in various ways.
 Isaac eventually marries the daughter of a religious family, suggesting an embrace of tradition over his earlier secular leanings.
-The book ends when Balak bites Isaac and he dies of rabies.
+The book ends after Balak bites Isaac and he dies of rabies.

 Isaac Kumer is sometimes compared with Don Quixote, and his name is read by some commenters as Yiddish/Hebrew "hybrid" that connects him to the binding of Isaac from Genesis 22.
-Yiddish and German word "kumer" means '“grief,” “woe,” “misery,” or “sorrow”'.
+The Yiddish and German word "kumer" means '“grief,” “woe,” “misery,” or “sorrow”'.
 Balak is called one of the most recognizable animals in Jewish literature.